 Mental Health and Debt

 I can talk about this subject with experience and knowledge.
-I have been there many times in my life, the cycle of debt, yes, is a recurring feature in my life.
-Most recently when I took my head out of the sand in April 2017 I had amassed 16k of debt.
+I have been there many times in my life, and the cycle of debt, yes, is a recurring feature in my life.
+Most recently when I took my head out of the sand in April 2017, I had amassed 16k of debt.
 You read more about how I got to 16k in this confessions post.

 How I felt being in so much debt